tbcgit/cleanbar/README.md

 ``-ls 8`` Number of nucleotides per linker.
 The separation between barcodes (linker length) is 4 nucleotides.
 This is the expected value only, because CleanBar indicates the exact linker lengts in its output file.

-For example, if you want to see 50 sequences in the screen output, the command would be the following:
+For example, if you want to see only 50 sequences in the screen output, the command would be the following:

 ````
 sh prepare.sh